Centro de Investigaciones en Optica: History

+CIO was established in 1980 and has grown to become one of Mexico's leading optics research institutions.

 Research

 The center has 62 researchers.
-It is split into two sub-departments known as "divisions" which are Optics and Photonics.
+It is split into two sub-departments known as "divisions", which are Optics and Photonics.

 Optics

 In this division researchers are dedicated to problems in classical optics, optical design and engineering, holography, interferometry, polarimetry, vision, etc.

 Photonics

 In this division researchers are dedicated to problems in optical properties of matter, optical fibers, nanomaterials, ultrafast optics, terahertz, dynamic systems, photonic crystals, etc.

 Teaching

 All the academic There are 3 graduate programmes offered by the center: